High-Multiplicity Election Problems: Manipulation as Scheduling

 First some terminology.
 It is easy to see that scheduling with machine-dependent deadlines is equivalent to the well-known scheduling problem called scheduling on uniform parallel machines (where different machines can have different speeds)~\cite{mcc-sma-spi:j:two-lengths}.
 In the high-multiplicity version of the scheduling with machine-dependent deadlines problem, the input is given as $\ell_1, \ldots, \ell_C, n_1, \ldots, n_C, D_1, \ldots, D_m$, meaning that there are $n_i$ jobs of length $\ell_i$, and $m$ machines with deadlines $D_1, \ldots, D_m$.
 If all deadlines are the same, the problem is equivalent to scheduling on identical parallel machines (this problem is also known as bin packing and as the cutting-stock problem).
 In the high-multiplicity version of that problem, the input is given as $\ell_1, \ldots, \ell_C, n_1, \ldots, n_C, m, D$ (note that this makes the input even more succinct, and so a polynomial-time algorithm for scheduling with machine-dependent deadlines does not necessarily imply a polynomial-time algorithm for the same problem where all machines have the same deadline).

 In many contexts, the number of job lengths or item types is small and so high-multiplicity scheduling for a constant number of item types is an important problem.
-Surprisingly, this problem was open for a long time.
+Surprisingly, the complexity of this problem was open for a long time.
+Leung~\cite{leu:j:scheduling-restricted} first studied this problem and provided a pseudopolynomial algorithm for the case where all machines have the same deadline that is polynomial in the length of the input and the number of items.
 Only in 2001 was this determined to be in P for two job lengths, both in the case where all machines have the same deadline as well as the case with machine-dependent deadlines~\cite{mcc-sma-spi:j:two-lengths}.
 The case for any constant number of job lengths was only very recently shown to be in P for the case where all machines have the same deadline~\cite{goe-rot:c:bin-packing-constant}.
-However, their algorithm does not give a polynomial-time result for the case of machine-dependent deadlines.
+However, the algorithm from~\cite{goe-rot:c:bin-packing-constant} does not give a polynomial-time result for the case of machine-dependent deadlines.

 Given all this, do we have any chance of solving our high-multiplicity manipulation problems?
 There are some glimmers of hope.
 The first one is that the restriction to having at most $k$ jobs per machine could make the problem easier (it could also make it harder of course).
 Secondly, we know that the number of jobs of each length is a multiple of $k$ (this could make the problem simpler).
 Finally, we can take $\ell_1, \ldots, \ell_C$ to be constant, since for a pure scoring rule with a constant number of different coefficients, there are only a fixed number of coefficients that occur for any number of candidates, and by Theorem~\ref{t:man-sch}, the occurring coefficients are exactly the occurring job lengths.
 We will first show that for every fixed $C, \ell_1, \ldots, \ell_C$, high-multiplicity scheduling with machine-dependent deadlines (and thus also high-multiplicity scheduling on uniform parallel machines) is in P. Note that this is a very natural problem, since in many contexts, the set of job lengths or item types is fixed.
 So this is a very interesting result in its own right.